 Ninohashi Club submitted a two-page position paper to the United Nations Committee for the Elimination of All Forms of Discrimination Against Women in 2016 which disputed the historical orthodoxy on comfort women–see Alliance for Truth About Comfort Women Geneva Delegation (2016).

-Sharon Isac is a Japanese woman who lives in Canada.
+Sharon (Mikiko) Isac is a Japanese woman who lives in Canada.
 Isac is a member of far-right Canadian Patriotic Society and a frequent contributor to anti-Islamic hate sites.
 She is also a comfort women denier who spoke at a denier panel organized by Nadeshiko Action at the UN Commission on the Status of Women NGO Parallel Events (2016) and helped to translate (badly) Nadeshiko Action’s publication, “Comfort Women Issue: From Misunderstandings to Solution,” authored by Yumiko Yamamoto and Kiyoshi Hosoya.

 Shunichi Fujiki, who also calls himself “Shun Ferguson,” is a comfort women denier and a business owner in Japan.
 Fujiki runs the “Texas Daddy Japan Secretariat,” which represents and promotes retired American youtuber Tony Marano as the Texas Daddy in publications and appearances in Japan.

 Toshiko Hasumi (蓮見都志子) is an illustrator/cartoonist and a comfort women denier.
 She has drawn cartoons for the Texas Daddy Japan Secretariat and the right-wing magazine JAPANISM founded by Kohyu Nishimura.